Logothash method

 echo ""

-Here are the results of proof.sh and the results of auditor applies to the same file file_bin:
+Here are the results of proof.sh applies to the file file_bin:

 proof.sh results: Proof